Skip to content

 Loading screen won't show, as gosubs are always loaded with the script

-which navigates to the gosub and are not unloaded until the script unloads.
+that navigates to the gosub and are not unloaded until that script unloads.

 @return

-Generally, it's recommended to stick with the default "Conservative" policy, as it yields balanced memory usage suitable for all the target platforms, while providing flexibility in "merging" the scripts via hold!
+In general, it's recommended to stick with the default "Conservative" policy, as it offers balanced memory usage suitable for all target platforms while allowing flexible script merging via hold! flags when necessary.

-However, if you exclusively target the more powerful platforms with lots of RAM, like standalone and game consoles, you may choose the "Optimistic" policy to keep large chunks for the resources in memory and minimize loading screens.
+However, if you're exclusively targeting powerful platforms with ample RAM, such as standalone builds and game consoles, you may prefer the "Optimistic" policy to keep large portions of resources in memory and minimize loading screens.

-Another scenario for the alternative policy is when Naninovel is used as a dialogue system inside a custom game loop.
-You'll likely have your own resource management system in such cases, and "Optimistic" won't stand in its way, as it'd basically do nothing, outside of keeping all the required resources loaded before playing a script, unless you explicitly use release!
+Another scenario for using the "Optimistic" policy is when Naninovel is employed as a dialogue system inside a custom game loop.
+In such cases, you'll likely have your own resource management system, and "Optimistic" won't interfere—it will simply keep all the required resources loaded before playing a script, unless you explicitly use release! flags.

 Below is a summary of the policies: